JustinWinthers/ng-flux/README.md

  Strictly follows the FLUX pattern and instantiates only one dispatcher as a Singleton for the application.

+ Updates in the latest version 1.01:

- todo: auto instantiate stores in app by injecting them in the given module's run blocks
+   * Auto instantiation of stores in app by injecting them in the given module's run blocks.
+     This ensures all stores will be present and able to receive data at app startup.

+   * Functions registered with a store will auto manage digest cycles and updates to the dom by establishing a watcher on the stores .data object.
+For this to work, you should store all data in your stores .data object and you won't have to worry about asynchronous updates not being bound to the view.